 This doesn't mean you should never use these words.
 They all have their time and place.
 But you do need to be careful about where you use them.
 When describing something that the character is experiencing, think about whether the experience or the character's sensing of it is more important.

-So if you are having trouble getting your point of view character's emotions across, consider searching for filter words.
+If you are having trouble getting your point of view character's emotions across, consider searching for filter words.
 Make sure that important sights, sounds, and feelings are being given to the reader directly instead of being labeled as the point of view character's experiences.
 This shift can create a dramatic difference with some very slight rewording and help you boost you descriptions to the next level.